April 19, 2024

 Dispute Resolution

 Navigating the legal landscape can be a complex and daunting task, especially when it comes to civil litigation.
-In the UK, the Civil Procedure Rules (CPR) serve as a comprehensive framework governing civil proceedings in the courts.
+The Civil Procedure Rules (CPR), established by the Civil Procedure Act 1997 and refined by the Civil Procedure Rule Committee, serve as a comprehensive framework to govern civil court proceedings in the UK.
 Understanding these rules is essential for both legal professionals and individuals involved in civil disputes.

 Civil Litigation and Civil Procedure Rules